kubernetes/website/docs/concepts/services-networking/service.md

 particular create and destroy `Pods` dynamically (e.g. when scaling up or down or when doing [rolling updates](/docs/user-guide/kubectl/{{page.version}}/#rolling-update)).
 While each `Pod` gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
-This leads to a problem: if some set of `Pods` (let's call them backends) provides functionality to other `Pods` (let's call them frontends) inside the Kubernetes cluster, how do those frontends find out and keep track of which backends are in that set?
+This leads to a problem: if some set of `Pods` (let's call them producers) provides functionality to other `Pods` (let's call them consumers) inside the Kubernetes cluster, how do those consumers find out and keep track of which producers are in that set?

 Enter `Services`.